 Head to Key West!
 Read my blog for the ultimate romantic vacation with your love.
 We’ll talk activities, restaurants, hotels, even places to go nude.

 Okay, this has to be one of my favorite Florida Keys animals.
 These giant herbivorous lizard creatures are neither dangerous nor aggressive but, they do look incredibly intimidating.

 Iguanas can reach up to 5 feet in length and range in color from bright green to black.

-My first encounter with an iguana was in the Florida Keys.
+My first encounter with an iguana was in Key West.
 Back then, I was screaming my heart out and absolutely terrified.
 Now, I’m so excited when I see them that I have camera rolls of photos.

 While they are not native to Florida, they can be seen on many beaches, roadsides and cabanas kicking back by hotel swimming pools, stealing customers’ pina coladas.
 True story.